CODARcode/MGARD/README.md

 [mgard-qoi]: doc/MGARD-QoI.md

-## `MGARD-$\lambda$`: Preserving Non-Linear Quantity-of-Interest
+## `MGARD-Lambda`: Preserving Non-Linear Quantity-of-Interest
-MGARD-$\lambda$ is designed for preserving non-linear quantity-of-interest during data compression.
+MGARD-Lambda is designed for preserving non-linear quantity-of-interest during data compression.
 This is an experimental part of MGARD.
-Currently only support certain QoIs derived from XGC 5D data.
+Currently only supporting certain QoIs derived from XGC 5D data.
 See example in [here][mgard-lambda].

 [mgard-lambda]: ./examples/lambda